 This can be an issue with both boots and bindings.
 When you try on boots (whether it be in store or in your house after buying online) make sure to walk around in them for a good while before deciding how comfortable they are and whether there is any calf-bite.

 If you have a board and bindings already then stand in and strap in and flex in the boots too.
 If you don’t have board and bindings yet (it’s actually a good idea to get boots first) just stand in a snowboard stance and flex as if you were turning.

-Why do I recommend a medium-soft flex?
+Why do I recommend a soft or medium-soft flex?

 Learning Under Pressure is Detrimental

 When you learn anything under too much pressure you learn fast but you learn crudely.
 You basically learn how to do whatever it takes to survive!
 In snowboarding terms this means that you will get down that slope however you can without hurting yourself - or because you are so sick of falling.

 This develops poor technique and some really bad habits.
 It’s just plain a bad idea.

 Yes, as you progress it’s important that you challenge yourself, but this needs to be a progression - if you jump too far ahead your snowboarding will suffer in the long run and will take you a lot longer time (if ever) to become a truly fluent rider.

 Not only that, but learning on gear too far beyond your ability and it can kill your confidence - and just isn't fun - and snowboarding is, after all, supposed to be fun!

 Medium-soft can be better, depending on your preference.
 It gives a balance of getting that forgiveness but also keeping a bit of responsiveness at higher speeds.
 Which means that your boots can quite happily take you through the beginner and intermediate phases so you won’t have to upgrade too soon.